 - On a flat surface (like a cutting board), form dough into a circle that’s about an inch deep all around.
 Use a chef’s knife to cut the circle into 8 even slices.

 - Separate slices and place on the baking sheet covered with parchment paper.
 Bake for 15 minutes to 17 or until lightly golden brown.

 - While the scones are baking, whisk together the glaze ingredients in a small bowl until smooth and creamy.
+(If you're using coconut oil and it solidifies on contact with cold syrup, gently warm the glaze in the microwave or on the stove, then mix again.)
 Let the scones cool for a few minutes, then drizzle the glaze generously over the scones.
 While the glaze is wet, sprinkle it with the remaining chopped nuts.

 *To make your own powdered sugar: Blend sugar in a blender or food processor until it is a fine powder.
 I used organic cane sugar but I have read that turbinado sugar works, too.